toth12/vha_auschwitz_report/README.md

 ## Workflows available in this repo:

 * Baisc Statistical analysis of the data set
-* Chi2 test of the data set
+* Chi2 significance test and strength of association (odds ration) of index terms for Gender and CountryOfOrigin
 * Topic modelling of the data set
 * Markov Chain analysis of topic sequences in the data set